Fill the Stage

 July 22, 2025 by Daniel Dignan Leave a Comment

 To become a leader, you must develop your character.
-For this, it helps to read biographies of great leaders.
-This has been recognized for thousands of years.
-Plutarch, a Roman politician and writer, wrote the Parallel Lives, in which he compared the characters of Greek and Roman leaders.
+One way to build character is to read biographies of great leaders.
+This method has been used for thousands of years.
+Plutarch, a Roman politician and historian, wrote the Parallel Lives, in which he compared the characters of Greek and Roman leaders.
+Some of America’s founding fathers studied that book.

-If you are interested in business, read a biography of a successful businessperson, such as Walt Disney.
-If you are interested in ministry, read a biography of a missionary, such as David Livingstone or Gladys Aylward.
-If you are interested in science, there are several good options, in particular, Michael Faraday.
-He is a true rags-to-riches story, and he changed the world.
-If interested in politics, it’s hard to beat George Washington and Winston Churchill.
+Here’s a recommendation: If you are interested in business, read a biography of a successful businessman, such as Walt Disney.
+If you are interested in ministry, read about a missionary, such as David Livingstone or Gladys Aylward.
+If you are interested in science, I recommend reading about Michael Faraday.
+His life is a true rags-to-riches story, and he changed the world.
+If you like politics, it’s hard to beat George Washington and Winston Churchill.
+Their leadership still influences untold numbers of people.

-Identify what they did well.
+As you read the biography, identify what the leader did well.
 If you observe a great habit, write it down and try to put it into practice.
-Note their mistakes and how they handled them.
-Also, note their vices and moral failings.
-(A definitive biography reveals the good and the bad.)
+Note mistakes and how they were handled.
+Also, note vices and moral failings.
+(An excellent biography gives you a sense of the whole person.)

 Churchill quite literally saved Western Civilization during World War II.
-His rise, and fall, and rise is a fascinating story.
-Some consider him the most excellent leader of the 20th century.
-I recommend reading Paul Johnson’s short biography of Churchill.
+His rise, fall, and rise is a fascinating story.
+Some consider him the greatest leader of the 20th century.
+I recommend reading Paul Johnson’s short biography: Churchill.

-Warning: once you start reading about Churchill, you may not find it easy to stop.
+Once you start reading biographies, you might not find it easy to stop, but that’s a good thing.

 Filed Under: Lives Tagged With: Biography, Paul Johnson, Winston Churchill